 Projectification of work means that, as organisations become more complex and have more moving parts, a need arises for different parts of a project to be worked on at the same time.

 Traditionally, work would operate on a linear ‘production line’ style, where one team would work on a piece of a project before handing it off to the next team.
-This creates a series of bottlenecks, as a team could spend weeks waiting for the project to reach their stage of development.
+This creates a series of bottlenecks, as a team could spend weeks waiting for the project to reach its stage of development.
 Through projectification, work divides into several sub-projects, and each project is handled by a different team (or set of teams).

 An easy way to conceptualize this is to imagine an assembly line compared to a beehive.
 In an assembly line, the worker at the end can’t begin their job until all the other parts are finished.
 In a beehive, all the workers are able to work independent of other teams and adapt to change on the fly.
 By taking this approach, the parameters of the work are clearly defined, project managers, have clear goals and timelines to abide by.
 Their team is able to adapt to change, yet keep a strong organizational structure.